t0m-R/covid19-search-engine/README.md

 **Covid-19 Search Engine** is based on BioBERT [1] to search relevant content inside the [CORD-19](https://pages.semanticscholar.org/coronavirus-research) dataset, which  include more than 44,000 scholarly articles about COVID-19, SARS-CoV-2 and related coronaviruses.

+> ⚠️ This project development is now halted as we are planning to release a new version together with another team at [covid-papers-browser](https://github.com/gsarti/covid-papers-browser).
+We will continue to release csv and index files with the new updates from the CORD-19 dataset.

 This project is composed of three docker containers: